NeverSettels/Animal-Shelter-Api/Readme.md

 ## Description

 This ia an Animal shelter Api with Full CRUD functionality.

-Detailed documentation on end point can be seen on live server go to **Setup/Installation Requirements** and follow along to see and play with said end points.
+Api has the following end points:

+_GET /api/Animal => returns list of animals Queriable by, name, species, gender, age and hasSpecialMedicalNeeds._

+_POST /api/Animal => post new Animal._

+_GET /api/Animal/{id} => Returns one animal with matching ID._

+_PUT /api/Animal/{id} => Edits one Animal With Matching ID._

+_DELETE /api/Animal/{id} => Deletes one Animal With Matching ID._

+_GET /api/Animal/random => Returns one Random Animal._

+_GET /api/Animal/page={page} => Returns paginated results with 3 Animals per page (for easy visualisation with Seeded data)_

+Too see more details follow **Setup/Installation Requirements** and use the Swager UI at endpoint /index.html.

 ## Support